dmartinol/dev-docs/docs/rag/ilab-rag-retrieval.md

 ilab model chat --rag
 ```

+As with the commands in the `ilab rag` group, a precondition is that `ILAB_ENABLE_EXPERIMENTAL` environment variable must be set to `1`.

 #### Command Purpose

 This command enhances the existing `ilab model chat` functionality by integrating contextual information retrieved from user-provided documents,